Fall 2020 Student Organization Event Procedure Disclaimer:

 Events Involving Food

-Any time an organization wishes to sell or give-away prepackaged food and/or beverages not provided by University Catering to students, faculty, staff, and/or visitors a Temporary Food Facility Permit must be submitted with a completed Event Registration Form at least 10 business days prior to the scheduled event to CSI.
+Any time an organization wishes to sell or give-away prepackaged food and/or beverages not provided by University Catering to the public including but no limited to students, faculty, staff, and/or visitors a Temporary Food Facility Permit must be submitted with a completed Event Registration Form at least 10 business days prior to the scheduled event to CSI.